American Forces Network: Media services

-There have been ongoing plans for transitioning AFN TV to HDTV with an estimated completion timeframe between 2015 and 2017.
-So far, AFN has added one HD channel, with more being planned.
-However, the conversion to HD is an expensive project, so timelines and actual transition of channels is highly dependent on availability of funds.
-With the additional Department of Defense budget cuts looming, this project could easily be required to slip.
-However, AFN is continuing to research more efficient delivery methods in hopes of continuing along the planned path.
+There were plans for transitioning AFN TV to HDTV with an estimated completion timeframe between 2015 and 2017.
+However, the conversion to HD is an expensive project, so timelines and actual transition of channels was dependent on availability of funds.
+In December 2017, AFN converted all of its channels to HD; broadcasts started in the format on December 12.

-AFN's television service is broadcast in standard North American NTSC format of 525 lines.
 All programming delivered by satellite is PowerVu encrypted DVB.
 While programming is provided to AFN by major American TV networks and program syndicators at little to no cost, for copyright and licensing reasons it is intended solely for U.S. forces personnel, authorized Department of Defense civilian employees, State Department diplomatic personnel and their families overseas.

-AFN-TV is available to authorized viewers by "Direct-To-Home" (DTH) service with set-top decoders purchased or leased through military exchanges (similar to a membership store), licensed/contracted commercial cable operators, purchased used from other military members (the cheapest option) or terrestrial signal.
+AFN-TV is available to authorized viewers by "Direct-to-Home" (DTH) service with set-top decoders purchased or leased through military exchanges (similar to a membership store), licensed/contracted commercial cable operators, purchased used from other military members (the cheapest option) or terrestrial signal.
 The advent of DTH service coincides with the phasing-out of AFN terrestrial TV broadcasts due to reclamation of frequencies by host nations.

-AFN is considered a non-essential service, and programming ceases during government shutdowns.
+Most of AFN's programming ceases during government shutdowns.
+News programming continues as scheduled to provide troops overeseas with updates and commentary from the States.
 Sports programming to which the AFN has already purchased rights continues to be carried, as the skeleton crew operating AFN for essential programming does not save any money by blacking out the programs.